djsudduth/wspr-reports/README.md

 **Relying on short duration wspr reports can lead to false assumptions and correlations regarding performance**.

 Examples:
-The first report shows the wspr mean and std deviations by azimuth direction (N, E, S, W...) from my location (determined by the wsprnet.org data) based on the number of reception reports by monitoring callsigns:
+The first report shows the wspr means and std deviations by azimuth direction (N, NE, E, SE, S, SW...) from my location (determined by the wsprnet.org data) based on the number of reception reports by monitoring callsigns:

 `map  km   Reporter       count    mean      std     min    25%   50%    75%   max`
 `S   731   AC0G            1.0 -29.000000        NaN -29.0 -29.00 -29.0 -29.00 -29.0`